soldasim/BOSS.jl/README.md

 :warning:_BOSS.jl is a WIP and not registered yet._:warning:

-BOSS is a julia package for Bayesian optimization.
-It provides a compact way to define an optimization problem and a surrogate model and solve the problem.
-It allows to change the hyperparameters of the underlying algorithms and provides a simple interface to use custom algorithms for the subtasks of fitting the model parameters and optimizing the acquisition function.
+BOSS.jl is a Julia package for Bayesian optimization.
+It provides a compact way to define an optimization problem and a surrogate model, and solve the problem.
+It allows changing the hyperparameters of the underlying algorithms, and provides a simple interface to use custom algorithms for the subtasks of fitting the model parameters and optimizing the acquisition function.

 ## Problem Definition